 A Brief Guide to History Courses

 Over the past year, the History Department has begun to introduce a series of lecture courses numbered HISTORY 0150.
 These are thematic courses on topics that cut across time and space and are open to all Brown undergraduates.
 They introduce students to methods of historical analysis, interpretation, and argument.
-We offer two in the spring:
+We will be offering two in the spring of 2016:

 Refugees are arguably the most important social, political and legal category of the twentieth century.
 This introductory lecture course locates the emergence of the figure of the refugee in histories of border-making, nation-state formation and political conflicts across the twentieth century to understand how displacement and humanitarianism came to be organized as international responses to forms of exclusion, war, disaster and inequality.